WithSecureLabs/Kanvas/README.md

 > When using the tool for the first time, ensure that you download the latest updates by clicking on `Download Updates`.
 ---

+## Notes

+- MITRE Flow Builder uses QT WebBrowser (Chromium-based).
+It may sometimes have performance issues, especially on Windows.

 ## Acknowledgements

  - [Publicly disclosed ransomware victim data](https://www.ransomware.live/about) by [Julien Mousqueton](https://www.linkedin.com/in/julienmousqueton/)